Myanmar Young Leaders Programme

 English Proficiency Programme (EPP)

-The thirteen week English language course runs from 15th March until 14th June.
+The thirteen week English language course runs from mid-March until mid-June.
 English language is taught using various content such as waste management, migrants, crime and punishment.
 Classes are organised by English language level, so participants learn with students from other nationalities at a level that meets language learning needs and provides enough challenge to keep the motivation to improve.

 The EPP is a full time course, which means there are scheduled classes from 9am to 1pm daily, with one afternoon for regular progress testing, which usually includes vocabulary and either reading or writing.
 During the other afternoons students are expected to use facilities at the university to improve English and study skills.
 There may also be other learning sessions or special interest visits.